 You must be aged 19 or over and have evidence of:

-Promoting self-belief, social inclusion and a high self-esteem play an integral part in pupils’ wellbeing, ensuring they thrive in a positive, nurturing, safe environment.
-Teaching Assistants play an active role, supporting the learner to access the curriculum.
+Promoting self-belief, social inclusion and a high self-esteem plays an integral part in pupils’ wellbeing, ensuring they thrive in a positive, nurturing, safe environment.
+Teaching assistants play an active role, supporting the learner to access the curriculum.
 They are good role models, act with honesty and integrity, take part in team meetings, and contribute to planning and class activities.

 You will develop knowledge, skills and professional behaviours holistically during this course, and use your work placement to practise what you learn.
 Your work in classrooms with children, young people or adults is critical in enabling you to develop confidence, understanding and practice.
 Alongside this, you will work towards your Level 3 qualification, thematically studying the following units:

 You will be assessed through a range of methods, including using ‘One File’; individual and group presentations; group tasks; written tasks; professional discussions; assessment of skills during observations of your practice in your school; reflective practice and continuous professional development.
-Assessment is continuous and is designed to develop your academic skills, communication and confidence.
+Assessment is continuous and is designed to develop your academic and communication skills while building your confidence.

 Once you have completed the Diploma, you can: